-- 1. The commissions and income sources that intermediary receives - 2.
-The services the intermediary is providing - 3.
-The capacity in which an intermediary is acting.
+- The commissions and income sources that the intermediary receives - The services the intermediary is providing - 3.
+The capacity in which the intermediary is acting.

 Additionally, the FCA has suggested that buyers of commercial insurance should be specifically alerted to their right to request commission information and should also be advised if there is a chain of intermediaries directly involved in the placement of the insurances.